 To seal this desk I used a matte lacquer spray.
 Matte spray doesn't seem to darken quite as much as a semi-gloss.
 I like to use a top coat in a spray because it is easy to apply and looks the best.
 I gave the top of this desk 4 coats of lacquer.

-The bottom is what the natural wood color looked like before bleaching.
+The bottom of the desk is what the natural wood color looked like before bleaching.
 The top is after it is all bleached and sealed.
-I can't believe what a difference bleaching bare wood makes.
+What a difference bleaching bare wood makes!
+Instead of red oak it looks much more like the white oak I have throughout my house.

-After the bleaching wood process was done.
-I taped the top off and sanded down the bottom for paint.
+After the bleaching wood process was done, I opted to paint the bottom of the desk.

 Prepping Furniture for Paint

+First, tape off the desk top.
 When you sand down the bottom you don't have to sand all the top coat off.
-You are just trying to rough up the top coat so your paint will stick better.
+You are just trying to rough up the top coat enough so your paint will stick better.

 - Use an oil-based primer.
 Kilz has a great one at Home Depot